openstack/horizon/doc/source/contributor/topics/code-style.rst

 Having done a release of an xstatic package:

+1. Look for the
+   :opendev-repo:`upper-constraints.txt
+   <openstack/requirements/raw/branch/master/upper-constraints.txt>`
-1. Look for the `upper-constraints.txt`_ edit related to the xstatic release that was just performed.
+   edit related to the xstatic release that was just performed.
    One will be created automatically by the release process in the ``openstack/requirements`` project with the topic `new-release`_.
 You should -1 that patch until you are confident Horizon does not break (or you have generated a patch to fix Horizon for that release.)
-If no upper-constraints.txt patch is automatically generated, ensure the releases yaml file created in the `releases repository`_ has the "include-pypi-link: yes" setting.
+If no upper-constraints.txt patch is automatically generated, ensure the releases yaml file created in the :opendev-repo:`releases repository<openstack/releases>` has the "include-pypi-link: yes" setting.
 2. Pull that patch down so you have the edited upper-constraints.txt file locally.
 3. Set the environment variable `TOX_CONSTRAINTS_FILE` to the edited